Coronavirus (COVID-19): occupational health and safety hazards

 Workers may be asked to do unfamiliar job tasks which may require job specific training.
 All employees with potential occupational exposure should be trained on:

 - the hazards associated with exposure, the potential ways of contracting the virus, and control measures to break the chain of infection

 - the protocols in place to isolate and report cases or reduce exposure

-- awareness of social distancing strategies-keeping a distance of 2 metres
+- awareness of social distancing guidelines and keeping a physical distance of 2 metres (6 feet) from others

-- appropriate control measures, such as cough etiquette (covering the nose and mouth while coughing or sneezing, coughing or sneezing into the bend of the elbow or into a tissue), and hand hygiene (washing hands or using alcohol-based hand sanitizer if soap and water are not available) to prevent transmission
+- appropriate control measures, like cough etiquette (covering the nose and mouth while coughing or sneezing, coughing or sneezing into the bend of the elbow or into a tissue) and hand hygiene (washing hands or using alcohol-based hand sanitizer if soap and water are not available) to prevent transmission

 - use and care of personal protective equipment

 - Canadian Business Resilience Network